rileyhazard/Robustness-of-Tariff-method/README.md

   Chance correction of the CSMF  accuracy measure.

 ### Relationship to other repos in this project
-This code hopes to unify previous work from other repos in the VA project.
+This code contains pieces of previous work from other repos in the VA project.

 Processing of NHMRC data originally occurred in:
 * https://stash.ihme.washington.edu/projects/VA/repos/nhmrc_mapping/browse